ruturajjadhav07/ruturajjadhav07/README.md

 </p>

 ## 🚀 About Me
 I'm currently working on building impactful full-stack applications.
-My goal is to become a proficient **full-stack developer** and make meaningful contributions to **open-source projects**. 🌱
+My goal is to become a proficient **Software developer** and make meaningful contributions to **open-source projects**. 🌱

 I'm currently diving into **Spring Boot**, **React**, and enhancing my skills with **advanced data structures and algorithms**.
 I enjoy collaborating on challenging projects and sharing my knowledge with the community. 🤝